 Over 20 years ago, in 1994, to be precise, something very significant happened, the event would change the lives of people all around the world forever, and its impact on the global economy was to be of seismic proportions.

 The event caused a chain reaction that continues to this day and will continue into the foreseeable future – what was the event?
 In 1994, the first secure online retail transaction was made.
-In the same year Amazon was founded and the following year eBay was launched.
-The way in which people shopped began to rapidly change and this meant that retailers had to change too.
+In the same year, Amazon was founded, and the following year eBay was launched.
+The way in which people shopped began to change rapidly, and this meant that retailers had to change too.

 To capitalize on this change and to keep up with demand, the parcel delivery and courier sector also needed to change.
-It needed to expand, become more efficient and to innovate – how was this achieved and what is the sector now doing to reduce the carbon footprint of an industry that relies so heavily on fleets of vehicles to transport parcels?
+It needed to expand, become more efficient and to innovate – how was this achieved, and what is the sector now doing to reduce the carbon footprint of an industry that relies so heavily on fleets of vehicles to transport parcels?

-Integrating Digital Technology
+1. Integrating Digital Technology

-Companies like TNT were the first to integrate digital technology and GPS is perhaps the most significant example of how technology has helped couriers become faster, more efficient and thus reduce their carbon footprint.
+Companies like TNT were the first to integrate digital technology, and GPS is perhaps the most significant example of how technology has helped couriers become faster, more efficient and thus reduce their carbon footprint.

-The ability to find the best routes to use, to avoid congestion and accidents that would slow them down and not getting lost has revolutionized the way couriers operate day to day.
+The ability to find the best routes to use to avoid congestion and accidents that would slow them down and not getting lost has revolutionized the way couriers operate day-to-day.

 In addition to GPS, the digitizing of delivery addresses, tracking and other logistical information has ensured that parcel delivery companies can meet the, forever growing, expectations of their customers.

 But the story doesn’t end there; companies are constantly looking for new ways to be greener and more energy-efficient for their customers and clients.